gustavogordoni/ctf-flask/RESOLUTION.md

 ' OR '1'='1
 ```

-A consulta resultante pode se tornar algo equivalente a:
+A consulta resultante torna-se equivalente a:

 ```sql
 SELECT * FROM usuarios WHERE username = '' OR '1'='1' AND password = '' OR '1'='1'